Skip to content

 Project Update & Schedule

 Thanks to everyone who took the time to ask questions and share their thoughts on this project.
-The project team is currently responding to the public comments we have received to date and developing the approximate 75%-complete design of a single-lane roundabout.
+The project team is currently working on the project’s design and environmental document.
 We expect the roundabout will be constructed in 2025.

 Purpose